splitio/public-api-postman/README.md

  * Install Postman from https://www.postman.com/
  * Clone this repository
- * Import collection by importing the file `split-admin-api.postman_collection.json`
+ * Import collection by importing the file `public Admin APIs.postman_collection.json`
  * Import environments by importing the file `prod.postman_environment.json`
  * In the environments tab, fill in the content of `auth-token` in the "current" column
  * Hit any endpoint!